dnaeon/async-service-mgr/README.md

 		}
 	]

-From the output above see that one of our Linux nodes reported `cron: unrecognized service`.
+From the output above we notice that one of our Linux nodes reported `cron: unrecognized service`.

-Under RHEL/CentOS systems the `cron(8)` service name is `crond` unline `cron` as found under Debian and FreeBSD systems.
+Under RHEL/CentOS systems the `cron(8)` service name is `crond` unlike `cron` as found under Debian and FreeBSD systems.

 Okay, lets send this time a request directly to our CentOS system only.
 The message topic we use this time is `centos-dev` -- the node's hostname.